Updated: 13 July 2023

 A lovely beach walk at Dinas Dinlle

-A bit further afield from us is Dinas Dinlle beach - a beautiful setting especially in winter when you can have the beach quite literally to yourself!
+A bit further afield from our North Wales cottages is Dinas Dinlle beach - a beautiful setting especially in winter when you can have the beach quite literally to yourself!
 There are various routes from us (the image below is, according to Google Maps, the quickest).

 An alternative route is via Bets-y-Coed and Llanberis for an additional appreciation of the stunning scenery North Wales has to offer.